 In certain disciplines in the faculty, creative work or performance or a written critical commentary may also form part of the thesis assessment.

-(c.) if enrolled as an on-campus student at a Monash Australia campus, or an external candidate approved to participate in the program, satisfactorily complete a program of coursework study and training as outlined in the student's assigned HDR program entry under 'Areas of study'.
+(c.) if enrolled as an on-campus student at a Monash Australia campus, or an external candidate approved to participate in the program, satisfactorily complete a program of coursework study and/ or training as outlined in the student's assigned HDR program entry under 'Areas of study'.

 Candidates must pass all coursework units.
 If a candidate fails a coursework component of their degree, they can repeat the relevant unit once in a later semester.
 Candidates who fail to pass the repeat attempt of the unit will be subject to a termination process under the Candidature Progress Management RegulationsCandidature Progress Management Regulations (http://www.monash.edu.au/legal/legislation/research-graduate-school-committee-regulations/candidature-progress-management-regulations.pdf) (refer also to the Candidature Progress Management policypolicy (http://www.policy.monash.edu/policy-bank/academic/research/mrgs/candidature-progress-management-policy.html) and proceduresprocedures (http://www.policy.monash.edu/policy-bank/academic/research/mrgs/termination-of-candidature-procedures.html)).